kamanbipat/Enterprise-Defense-Lab/README.md

 2. Static Configuration: Harden the Domain Controller by assigning a static IP of 10.0.0.1 and configuring DNS to point to itself.
     - On the Domain Controller, we will go to ```Settings > Network Connections > Properties > IPv4```.
     - Set the IP address to 10.0.0.1, the subnet mask to 255.255.255.0, and the preferred DNS to 127.0.0.1.
 3. Identity Setup: Install Active Directory Domain Services (AD DS).
-Promote the server to a Domain Controller for the upcoming lab.local forest.
+Promote the server to a Domain Controller for the upcoming lab.internal forest.
     - Search for and open Server Manager.
 Click "Add roles and features".
-    - Check "Active Directory Domain Services" and follow the prompts to install.
+    - Follow the default prompts, but on Server Roles, select "Active Directory Domain Services" to install.
     - Click the flag notification and select "Promote this server to a domain controller".
     - Select "Add a new forest" and name it.
-I used "lab.local".
+I used "lab.internal".
     - Create a secure DSRM password, and reboot when finished.
 4. OU Design: Implement a logical Organizational Unit (OU).
 All testing users and workstations are moved here to ensure targeted GPO application.
     - Now search for and open Actve Directory Users and Computers.
-    - Right-click on lab.local, create a new Organizational Unit, and name it.
+    - Right-click on lab.internal, create a new Organizational Unit, and name it.
 I used CORP.
     - Right-click on CORP OU, and create a new user.
 I used kbipat.
 5. Domain Join: Configure the Workstation to use the DC as its primary DNS and successfully join it to the domain.
     - Set the Workstation IPv4 to 10.0.0.1.
     - Go to System Settings > About > Rename this PC.
-    - Click "Change", select "Domain", enter "lab.local", and provide the Domain Controller admin credentials.
+    - Click "Change", select "Domain", enter "lab.internal", and provide the Domain Controller admin credentials.
     - After the Workstation joins the domain, go back in Active Directory Users and Computers on the Domain Controller, and drag the Workstations computer object from the Computers container into the CORP OU.

 ## Phase 2: Vulnerability Management